j3t/ssl-utils/README.md

 ```

 ##### To access a PKCS #11 store via provider ...
-the type must be 'PKCS11', the name of the provider must be configured and the provider must be already registered.
+the type must be set to 'PKCS11', the name of the provider must be configured and the provider must be already registered.
 ```java
 KeyStore keyStore = KeyStoreBuilder.create()
 		.setType(KeyStoreType.PKCS11)